How do I apply for Financial Aid?

 If my parents are divorced or separated, whose financial data should be used when I'm completing the FAFSA?

-If your natural parents are separated or divorced, use the natural parent with whom you lived the most in the past 12 months.
+- If your natural parents are separated or divorced, use the natural parent (and their current spouse, if applicable) with whom you lived the most in the past 12 months.

-If that parent has remarried as of the date you complete your FAFSA, you must also include the stepparent's financial information on the application, and parent and stepparent should report themselves as married on the FAFSA.
+- If your parent has remarried as of the date you complete your FAFSA, you must also include the stepparent's financial information on the application, and parent and stepparent should report themselves as married on the FAFSA.

 What is an EFC?